japsuu/KorpiEngine/README.md

         - **As a NuGet package**: There is no NuGet package available yet :(.
 You can follow the progress of this feature in [issue #11](https://github.com/japsuu/KorpiEngine/issues/11).

 > TODO: Guide on Unity -> Korpi transitioning

+# <p align="center">Acknowledgments</p>

+- [OpenTK](https://github.com/opentk/opentk) for providing a managed OpenGL wrapper.
+- [Prowl Engine](https://github.com/ProwlEngine/Prowl) for providing inspiration and some code snippets.
+- [Unity](https://unity.com/) for providing inspiration and a reference point for the engine's design.
+- [LiteNetLib](https://github.com/RevenantX/LiteNetLib) for providing a high-performance C# rUDP networking library.
+- 2D game framework [Duality](https://github.com/AdamsLair/duality) for providing a reference point for the asset pipeline.